NHSDigital/NRLF/README.md

 ## Generating MI reports

-MI reports can be generated in CSV format by running:
+MI reports can be generated in CSV format by running (note: `?` indicates optional that `partition_key` is to indicate the key used to generate test data, described after):

 ```
 nrlf mi report <env> <?workspace> <?partition_key>